 At the moment, the IT industry is considered a pretty prestigious profession.
 It attracts lots and lots of people because the pay is good, the working conditions are good and the whole society is in awe of the masterful things programmers produce.

 Instead, we are willingly standing still, voluntarily propping up this broken and deformed interview process.
 Why do we do this?
-If we mostly agree that the interview process does not produce dreamy IT teams, then why are we sticking with it?

 Why do many claim the interview process is broken?

 The short answer: people, who consider themselves completely decent devs, feel left out.
-And they are right.
-From my statistic, I can confirm that many of them are completely decent devs and they are still left rejected.

 The perfectly competent devs feel they were rejected not because they had too little skill or talent, but because they didn’t know answers to questions, they felt weren’t truly relevant to the job posting.
 And I tend to agree with them.